Open Preview

 The basic premise, of instruction kids that not all data is created equal, is an excellent ane.
 I merely have a problem with the format.

-Really quite good, just the format works against information technology.
+In the story, kids in a classroom setting are given various challenges that require researching facts, and ways to evaluate sources.
+The payoff at the end is re Really quite good, just the format works against information technology.
 The reading level of the volume is quite high for a motion-picture show book, and the format is very immature for the audience that could actually benefit from the book.

 The basic premise, of teaching kids that non all information is created equal, is an fantabulous one.
 I just accept a problem with the format.